There’s plenty of data that shows the positive effects that result from the growing presence of women in the business world.

 And when that day arrives, we’ll have no more need for today’s International Women’s Day, an observance that began in 1909 to commemorate the bold struggle for women’s rights.

-Lots of work is needed to reach that milestone.
+Much work is needed to reach that milestone.
 Women’s issues need to become business issues.
 Women, men, and organizations need to work together to make respect, inclusion, and equity real for all.
 Women and men need to push for faster progress.

 I’ve taken my five dreams for women and combined them with action items from the International Women’s Day (IWD) 2017 web site.
-See what on this list calls to you to make a difference.

 Dream #1…a woman can be outspoken without being labeled a bitch and a man can be compassionate without being labeled a wimp.

-IWD action…champaign biasand inequality and work to:
+IWD action…champaign bias and inequality and work to:

 Dream #2…just as many women as men are Fortune 500 company CEOs and that men no longer earn $1.22 to the 78¢ a woman earns.